Ideas in action at Manhattan College

-Founded in 1853, Manhattan College, a private, independent, coeducational institution, offers an exceptional college education enriched by Lasallian Catholic values.
-Our celebrated faculty, small classes, and exciting internships prepare our students for a lifetime of achievement in a suburban campus that is located only minutes from Midtown Manhattan.
+Founded in 1853, Manhattan College—a private, independent, coeducational institution—offers an exceptional college education enriched by Lasallian Catholic values.
+Our celebrated faculty, small classes, and exciting internships prepare our students for a lifetime of achievement in a suburban campus that’s located only minutes from Midtown Manhattan.
 Manhattan College offers more than 40 majors within the College’s six schools: Liberal Arts, Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
 The College’s nationally acclaimed Engineering and Science programs will provide you with the revolutionary knowledgeand resources you need for a successful career.
 At Manhattan, your education is practical and innovative.

 A heritage of excellence

 An education from Manhattan College will open doors to your future.
-By providing our students with an exceptional education and access to cutting-edge resources, our science graduates have gone on to create an essentialvalve for the artificial heart and devised the key mathematical formula for oxygen transfer in surface waters.
+By providing our students with an exceptional education and access to cutting-edge resources, our Science graduates have gone on to create an essentialvalve for the artificial heart and devised the key mathematical formula for oxygen transfer in surface waters.

-Manhattan’s engineering alumni lead some of America’s most prominent firms.
+Manhattan’s Engineering alumni lead some of America’s most prominent firms.
 In fact, our graduates designed and constructed the United Airlines terminal at O’Hare International Airport; Philadelphia’s 65-story One Liberty Place; the Kuala Lumpur City Centre, home of some of the world’s tallest buildings; and the new Yankee Stadium in the Bronx.
 By becoming part of the Manhattan College community, you will receive valuable real-world experience through our internship and mentor programs that will help guide you toward professional achievement and success.

 Manhattan College, which is nationally recognized in the sciences, provides hands-on learning experiences and research opportunities to help prepare and inspire our students for the future.
-Whether you are majoring in biology, biochemistry, chemistry, computer science, mathematics, or physics, research opportunities are available to you.
-Recently our science majors have completed internships at institutions such as Mount Sinai School of Medicine and the New York Zoological Society (Bronx Zoo).
+Whether you are majoring in Biology, Biochemistry, Chemistry, Computer Science, Mathematics, or Physics, research opportunities are available to you.
+Recently our Science majors have completed internships at institutions such as Mount Sinai School of Medicine and the New York Zoological Society (Bronx Zoo).

-Our science graduates also gain admission to leading doctoral programs and medical schools.
+Our Science graduates also gain admission to leading doctoral programs and medical schools.
 In fact, Manhattan College is one of a select number of undergraduate colleges with a chapter of Phi Delta Epsilon, an international medical fraternity.
 Furthermore, our research programs and facilities have received funding from the National Science Foundation, the Pew Charitable Trusts, the Howard Hughes Medical Institute, and other prestigious sources.

 An ideal place to live and learn

-Manhattan College offers students the best of both worlds: an intimate, close-knit campus located in NewYork City’s suburban Riverdale community and easy access to one of the most exciting cities in the world—New York
+Manhattan College offers students the best of both worlds: an intimate, close-knit campus located in NewYork City’s suburban Riverdale community and easy access to one of the most exciting cities in the world—New York.